GoogleCloudPlatform/opentelemetry-operations-java/exporters/trace/README.md

   ```

 ## Authentication
-  This exporter uses <a href="https://github.com/googleapis/google-cloud-java">google-cloud-java</a>, for details about how to configure the authentication see <a href="https://github.com/googleapis/google-cloud-java#authentication">here</a>.
+  This exporter uses [google-cloud-java](https://github.com/googleapis/google-cloud-java), for details about how to configure the authentication see [here](https://github.com/googleapis/google-cloud-java#authentication).

   In the case that there are problems creating a service account key, make sure that the **constraints/iam.disableServiceAccountKeyCreation** boolean variable is set to false.
 This can be edited on Google Cloud by clicking on Navigation Menu -> IAM & Admin -> Organization Policies -> Disable Service Account Key Creation -> Edit